 Deviated nasal septum (DNS) and nasal bones deformation

 Inspiratory resistance of the nasal cavity provides the creation of negative intrathoracic pressure during inspiration, which in turn enhances pulmonary ventilation and venous return to the lungs and heart.
-Therefore it is obvious that the violation of nasal breathing leads not only to chronic hypoxia, but is also a cause of lung, upper respiratory tract and the cardiovascular system diseases.
+Therefore it is obvious that the impaired nasal breathing leads not only to chronic hypoxia, but is also a cause of lung, upper respiratory tract and the cardiovascular system diseases.

 The nose performs aesthetic function, since it is the part on which is judged on its harmony.
 A person is considered to be harmonious when there is equality of the height of its three parts.
 Measure considered nose length, which is the height of the middle third of the face.

 The nose on the one hand, gives the whole face aesthetic perfection, on the other hand - is involved in the implementation of a number of important features, main function is the nasal breathing.
 Congenital and acquired traumatic deformation of the nasal bridge is often not only disfigure the face, causing mental suffering, but also lead to functional impairment.
 The etiology of congenital and acquired deformities of the nasal septum (curvature comb, spike) has 3 main factors: physiological, traumatic and compensatory.

 Deviated nasal septum is one example of the imbalances of growth in the period of development of the child; it is the result of uneven growth of the septum and bony framework within which it is inserted (the first is growing faster).
 According to some authors, its deformation occurs at the age of 7 years, according to others, at an earlier age.
 Indicates the possible hereditary nature of these changes.
 Traumatic deviation is caused by the improper fusion of the bone fragments, compensatory pressure on the nasal septum by enlarged turbinate, polyps or tumor.